thirumurthis/Learnings/linear_algebra_ml_basics/linear_algebra_notes.md

  x+y =6 and 2x+3y = 16
  -x+4y=0 and 2x - 5y = -6
  y=4x + 1 and -4x + y =2

+### Elimination

+When to use?
+ - typically best option if no variable in system has coefficient 1
+ - Use addition property of equations to elimnate variables
+   - If necessary, multiply one or both equations to make elimination of a variable possible

+Example:
+  2x - 3y = 15
+  4x + 10y = 14

+ multiply by -2 on the 1st equation, so we can elimnate the x on both equation when added